margaretmf/margaretmf.github.io/creativewriting.md

 Anyone can lead
 Anyone can do what's right after doing what's wrong

+I want to live each day like it's a new day to live

 <br>

 ## Day In and Day Out ##